Mexico Field Trips, February and March 1980

 assistance to tourists, more than usual because of Semana Santa.

-Some were sleeping right on the sidewalk & we felt sorry for
+Some were sleeping right on the sidewalk and we felt sorry for

 them.